 Weather

 - The Andean or highlands zone: For this area, which includes Huaraz, Machu Picchu, Cusco, and Lake Titicaca, March is the last month of the wet season with light to heavy rains.
-The clouds, fog, and moisture during this time of year should not deter you from visiting—the flora and fauna will be abundant and there are always breaks in the showers.
-If visiting the Cusco region, you’ll experience summer temperatures reaching highs of 65° F (18° C) and lows around 42° F (6° C).
-Temperatures can also drop quickly when the sun disappears behind clouds so it's best to pack layers.
+The clouds, fog, and moisture during this time of year should not deter you from visiting—the flora and fauna will be abundant, and there will always be breaks in the showers.
+If visiting the Cusco region, you'll experience summer temperatures reaching highs of 65°F (18°C) and lows around 42°F (6°C).
+Temperatures can drop quickly when the sun disappears behind clouds, so it's best to pack layers.

-As March begins, the Inca Trail re-opens and more visitors begin to arrive, particularly as Easter approaches.
-If Holy Week occurs in March rather than April, expect a surge in crowds and high season prices.
-Hotel rates will spike and availability will be low so it's best to make reservations far in advance.
+As March begins, the Inca Trail reopens, and more visitors begin to arrive, particularly as Easter approaches.
+If Holy Week occurs in March rather than April, expect a surge in crowds and high-season prices.
+Hotel rates will spike, and availability will be low, so it's best to make reservations far in advance.

 Chat with a local specialist who can help organize your trip.